-Services that are covered for you What you must pay when you get these services Covered services include but are not limited to: Medicare hospital benefit periods do not apply.
-(See Semi-private room (or a private room if medically necessary) definition of benefit periods in Meals including special diets the chapter titled Definitions of important words.)
-For inpatient Regular nursing services hospital care, the cost-sharing described above applies each Costs of special care units (such as intensive care or coronary time you are admitted to the care units) hospital.
-A transfer to a separate Drugs and medications facility type (such as an Inpatient Rehabilitation Hospital Lab tests or Long-Term Care Hospital) is X-rays and other radiology services considered a new admission.
-For Necessary surgical and medical supplies each inpatient hospital stay, you are covered for unlimited days Use of appliances, such as wheelchairs as long as the hospital stay is covered in accordance with plan Operating and recovery room costs Physical, occupational, and speech language therapy You pay these amounts until you reach the out-of-pocket maximum.
+Medicare hospital benefit periods do not apply.
+(See definition of benefit periods in the chapter titled Definitions of important words.)
+For inpatient hospital care, the cost-sharing described above applies each time you are admitted to the hospital.
+A transfer to a separate facility type (such as an Inpatient Rehabilitation Hospital or Long Term Care Hospital) is considered a new admission.
+For each inpatient hospital stay, you are covered for unlimited days as long as the hospital stay is covered in accordance with plan rules.
+You pay these amounts until you reach the out-of-pocket maximum.